ArtiPedia/blog-v3/_posts/2017-06-20-jekyll-redirect.md

 {% endhighlight %}

 ### Create .htaccess
 Create a ``.htaccess`` file at the root of the repository with the following code on it.
+This was originally suggested by [Chris Ruppel](https://stackoverflow.com/users/175551/chris-ruppel){: target="_blank"} in this [answer](https://stackoverflow.com/questions/10178304/what-is-the-best-approach-for-redirection-of-old-pages-in-jekyll-and-github-page/17311020#answer-17311020){: target="_blank" rel="nofollow"}.

+I have made a slight changes for redirecting multiple 404 URLs at once.

 {% highlight html %}{% raw %}